ViacheslavDanilov/web-dev-course/README.md

 By the end of this course, I will have gained proficiency in:

-- [x] HTML5 semantic elements and best practices
+- [x] HTML semantic elements and best practices
 - [x] CSS3 styling, animations, and responsive design
 - [x] Bootstrap framework and component-based development
 - [x] JavaScript programming fundamentals and module patterns